 Creativity Lesson: Notice

-One day last October, my son Everett emerged from Quiet Time and noticed a handful of candy wrappers sitting on my lunch plate on the coffee table.
+One day last October, my son Everett emerged from Quiet Time and noticed a handful of candy wrappers sitting on the coffee table.

 “Mommy!” he exclaimed with wide eyes, “Did you eat that candy?”

 Busted.
-This quickly became a new habit for him: every day he walked out of his room at the end of Quiet Time searching for evidence that Mommy had eaten some kind of treat while his brother was napping and he was quietly assembling jigsaw puzzles.
+This quickly became a new habit for him: every day he came out of Quiet Time searching for evidence that Mommy had eaten some of his well-earned Halloween candy while he was quietly assembling jigsaw puzzles in his room.

 Sometimes, this can be a bad thing.
-You see, I am not one of those moms who keeps every piece of paper my kids scribble on.
-Which means that a fair amount of “art projects” end up in the trash.
+I am not one of those moms who keeps every piece of paper my kids scribble on, which means that a fair amount of “art projects” end up in the trash.
 You can imagine the look of horror on my son’s face the day he went to throw away his empty applesauce pouch and saw his latest preschool masterpiece sitting atop a discarded banana peel.

 On the other hand, sometimes this can be a good thing.
-My son is the first to notice when I am wearing lipstick, when I am wearing a new dress, when my nails are painted, and when I've cleaned the house.
-I’m not ashamed to tell you that I find a great deal of confidence in having my four-year-old squeal in delight, “Mommy!
+My boys are the first to notice when I am wearing lipstick or when I've cleaned the house.
+I’m not ashamed to tell you that I find a great deal of confidence in having my child squeal in delight, “Mommy!
 Your lips are RED!
 They look BEAUTIFUL!” or "Mommy!
 The house is SO CLEAN!
 You did a great job!"

-Kids are good at noticing stuff.
-They're also good at narrating what they notice.
+Kids are good at noticing stuff, and equally good at narrating what they notice.

 This can be humorous at times, like when your children ask interesting body-related questions in the privacy of your own home, and mortifying at other times, like when your children ask interesting body-related questions in the middle of the grocery store (while pointing, naturally).

-I’m a firm believer that our children can teach us as much as we can teach them.
-And when it comes to noticing, I believe there’s a lot we can learn from these little observers under our roofs.
+I think most of us would agree that our children can often teach us as much as we can teach them.
+And when it comes to noticing—I believe there’s a lot we can learn from these tiny observers under our roofs.

-Young children have not been plagued by the distracted and busy nature of adulthood.
-They’re not concerned with paying bills, climate change, or tensions in the White House.
-They are not mentally distracted by dozens of worries and anxieties each day.
-Most of the time, children live in the moment—fully and freely and innocently as can be, noticing whatever exists in front of their faces.
+Young children have not yet been plagued by the distracted and busy nature of adulthood.
+Our little ones are not concerned with paying bills, climate change, or tensions in the White House.
+Rather, most of our children are simply living in the moment—fully and freely and innocently as can be, noticing whatever exists in front of their faces.

 They wake up, they notice things, they ask questions, they go to bed, they do it all over again the next day.